-Financial Risk management
+Risk management

 The majority of the Company's assets and liabilities have been classified as financial instruments in accordance with IAS 32 "Financial Instruments: Presentation".
-The Company's financial instruments comprise a deemed loan to BOS, Notes issued, various other receivables and payables and cash and liquid resources.
+The Company's financial instruments comprise the Deemed Ioan, Notes issued, various other receivables and payables and cash and liquid resources.